suhu3515/suhu3515/README.md

 Fullstack Web Developer
 -----------------------

-Web developer who is expert in PHP Laravel, React JS, Next JS and React Native for mobile apps.
+Web developer who is expert in PHP Laravel, React JS, Next JS and React Native for mobile apps, windows apps.
 Also, have experience in configuring web servers, firewalls, etc.

 * 🌍  I'm based in Kerala, India
 * ✉️  You can contact me at [suhu3515@gmail.com](mailto:suhu3515@gmail.com)
-* 🧠  I'm learning Next JS
+* 🧠  I'm learning Next JS, React Native for Windows
+* 🖥️  I work full-time and freelance

 ### Skills